Final Fantasy III (NES)

 18 Magic Defense

-Has no items or elemental affinity, but it does have is a Strength of 150 - higher than even the final boss!
+Has no items or elemental affinity, but it does have a Strength of 150 - higher than even the final boss!
 Seems like either a powerful Ancient's Maze or Crystal Tower enemy, or perhaps a superboss.
 It might have been removed for being too powerful, as the last few bosses are incredibly difficult already.

-This enemy does not appear in the ROM data itself, but it does appear in the official japanese Famicom strategy guide book, complete with stats, showing that the enemy was a very late removal and still existed in the game at the time that the guide book was written.
+This enemy does not appear in the ROM data itself, but it does appear in the official Japanese Famicom strategy guide book, complete with stats, showing that the enemy was a very late removal and still existed in the game at the time that the guide book was written.

 However, this enemy did make its way into the DS version, appearing on the water in the northern part of the Floating Continent.
 It also makes an appearance in the Pixel Remaster version though is no longer missable as it can also be found in various rivers on the surface world.